 The color of the axes depends on current color palette.
 By default, for a dark background the X axis is red, Y axis white and Z axis green.
 For a light background, X axis is red, Y axis blue and Z axis green.

 Moves solids according to a specified axis and distance.

 |z||Moves along the solid’s own Z axis|

 |T||Moves along the predefined vector|

-First define a location, which is projected to a dragging vector.
+Then, define a location, which is projected to a dragging vector.
 The solid insertion point is translated along the vector to the projected location.
 Move the cursor to translate objects dynamically.
-Press Enter or right-click to finish translation.
-You can drag objects simply moving the cursor or the objects are moved only if you detect a new location.
+Press Enter or left-click to finish translation.
+You can drag objects while moving the cursor or the objects are moved only if you detect a new location.
 See 3D Locations Settings.

 |N/A||Moves dynamically along the solid’s own X axis|

 |N/A||Moves dynamically along the solid’s own Y axis|